peterhinch/micropython-epaper/README.md

 anticipated use for the flash is for storing rarely changing images and fonts so I think the compromise is reasonable.

-Buffering also improves erase/write speed.
+Buffering also improves perceived performance by reducing the number of erase/write cycles.

 ## File copy